 How to Scan Your Computer for Viruses

-By default, Windows 10 is always scanning your PC for malware with the integrated Windows Security application, also known as Windows Defender.
+By default, Windows 11 is always scanning your PC for malware with the integrated Windows Security application, also known as Microsoft Defender.
 You can, however, perform manual scans.

-On Windows 10, open your Start menu, type “Security,” and click the “Windows Security” shortcut to open it.
-You can also head to Settings > Update & Security > Windows Security > Open Windows Security.
+On Windows 10 or 11, open your Start menu, type “Security,” and click the “Windows Security” shortcut to open it.
+You can also head to Settings > Update & Security > Windows Security > Open Windows Security on Windows 10, or Settings > Privacy and Security > Windows Security > Open Windows Security on Windows 11.

 To perform an anti-malware scan, click “Virus & threat protection.”

 Click “Quick Scan” to scan your system for malware.
-Windows Security will perform a scan and give you the results.
+Microsoft Defender will perform a scan and give you the results.
 If any malware is found, it will offer to remove it from your PC automatically.

 We like and recommend Malwarebytes, which pairs well with Windows Security to provide an extra layer of protection for your PC.
 The free version of Malwarebytes will let you perform manual scans to check for viruses and other malware on your PC.
 The paid version adds real-time protection—but, if you’re just looking to test a computer for malware, the free version will work perfectly.

 Windows 7 doesn’t include built-in antivirus software.
-For free antivirus, you can download Microsoft Security Essentials and run a scan with it.
-This provides similar protection to the Windows Defender security software built into Windows 10.
+You can download Microsoft Security Essentials and run a scan with it if you need a free option.
+It provides similar protection to the Microsoft Defender security software built into Windows 10 and 11.
+(Update: Now that Windows 7 is no longer supported, Microsoft Security Essentials is no longer available.
+We recommend you upgrade to a modern version of Windows.)